btemplep/authzee/docs/sdks.md

 ## Compute Engine Objects or Structs

 Compute engines provide a standard API for running workflows on compute.
-They have direct access to the storage engine and use it to retrieve grants as well as create and retrieve compute state.
+They have direct access to the storage engine and use it to retrieve grants.
+They may also use the storage engine ato create and retrieve latches that help with compute state.
+Especially for compute that is spread across multiple systems.

 Compute Engines should take these arguments when created:
 - Identity definitions